Adversarial graph burning densities: Polynomial thresholds

 \begin{proof} We consider the strategy in which Builder constructs an increasingly long path by always adding new vertices to one end of the previous path.

-First, consider the case where $f = \theta(n)$.
-Let $n_0, \alpha, \beta > 0$ (with $\alpha \leq \beta$) be such that for each $n \ge n_0$, $\alpha n \le f(n) \le \beta n$.
+Let $n_0, \alpha > 0$ be such that for each $n \ge n_0$, $f(n) \ge \alpha n$.
 Consider the state of the game on some turn $N > n_0$.
-Regardless of Arsonist's strategy, some initial portion of Builder's path consists entirely of burning vertices while fire sources that Arsonist has burned more recently form small (potentially overlapping) intervals.
-To bound the total number of burning vertices, we choose some turn $k_0$ satisfying $N > k_0 \ge n_0$ and we assume that the paths added in the process up to turn $k_0$ are entirely burning and that fires started after turn $k_0$ do not intersect.
-This gives us three collections of burning vertices: an initial segment of length $\sum_{k=1}^{k_0} f(k)$, an additional $N-k_0$ vertices extending that initial segment that are potentially burned from that segment, and $N-k_0$ non-intersecting balls of radius $1$ through $N-k_0$, giving the estimate
+First, consider the case where $|V_N| < 2N^2$.
+Regardless of Arsonist's strategy, some initial portion of Builder's path consists entirely of burning vertices while fire sources that Arsonist has burned more recently form small (potentially overlapping) subpaths.
+To upper bound $|B_N|$, we choose some turn $k_0$ satisfying $N > k_0 \ge n_0$ and we assume that the parts of the path added in the process up to turn $k_0$ are entirely burning and that fires started after turn $k_0$ do not intersect.
+This gives us three collections of burning vertices: an initial segment of length $\sum_{k=1}^{k_0} f(k)$, an additional $N-k_0$ vertices extending that initial segment that are potentially burned from that segment, and $N-k_0$ non-intersecting subpaths containing $1,3,\ldots,2(N-k_0)-1$ vertices, giving the estimate

 The total number of vertices by turn $N$ is